 Your tour will have you paddling along the Landwehrkanal and River Spree on a 3-hour kayak tour in Berlin.
 This tour takes you along the former boundaries of the notorious Iron Curtain that separated East and West Berlin.

-For those that have never kayaked before, don’t fear, you will get some quick training before you depart.
+For those who have never kayaked before, don’t fear.
+You will get some quick training before you depart.
 This is one of the best activities in Berlin for teenagers.

 Sky Jump at the Alexanderplatz

 Travelling teenagers who love thrills and adrenaline activities will love this Berlin attraction.
-Located in Alexanderplatz is Sky Jump, part Bungee jump, part abseiling.
-The Park Inn hotel plays host to the Berlin Sky Jump from 125 meters above the ground.
+Located in Alexanderplatz is the Sky Jump, part Bungee jump, part abseiling.
+The Park Inn Hotel hosts the Berlin Sky Jump from 125 meters above the ground.

 You will receive a thorough safety brief and instructions before you continue to the launch pad.
 Once strapped into your safety harness, you dive headfirst towards the pavement below at Alexanderplatz.
 This Sky Jump will try out even the bravest teenager in the family.